 The Christian Book Fair Ministry, a servant to God's children.

 "Train up a child in the way he should go, Even when he is old he will not depart from it."
 Proverbs 22:6

 The Christian Book Fair provides a large variety of books to increase and restore the importance of reading books related to morals, virtues or Christian stories as an essential tool for inspiring and creating intelligent, faithful, productive, intellectually engaged young and increasing knowledge.
-Request a catalog and have a book fair fundraiser at your school. %100 of the profit from the Book Fair goes back to the school fundraiser and 100% of profit from all other purchases goes to purchasing books for schools for disadvantaged children.
+Request a catalog and have a book fair fundraiser at your school.
+100% of the profit from the Book Sales goes back to the school fundraiser and 100% of profit from all non-book fair related book purchases goes to purchasing books for schools for disadvantaged children.
 You have 100% control over your catalog as it may pertain to faith and age appropriateness.